 ShintoResources

-This page is a detailed summary of all Shinto-related major historical events.
+This page is a detailed summary of all Shinto-related major historical events until 1945.
 This does not cover events in the Kojiki/Nihon Shoki.

 5000 BC - Early Jomon Period